 The procedure for ordering custom fine furniture is to first contact Ki Arts.
 Once specifics about needs, a basic configuration, size, and wood are determined, Hiroshi Sakaguchi can provide a design and estimate.
 On acceptance, a time and payment schedule will be set up; the piece will be made and shipped to you.

-For soaking tubs, contact Ki Arts and the us the size and accessories you wish.
-(Hiroshi Sakaguchi only constructs the rectangular Japanese-style soaking tub that is commonly known as ofuro" in the West).
+For soaking tubs, contact Ki Arts, and tell us the size and accessories you wish.
+(Hiroshi Sakaguchi only constructs the rectangular Japanese-style soaking tub that is commonly known as “ofuro” in the West).
 You will be given a price including shipping and approximate delivery date.

-Cutting out post joinery for Shinto torii gate
+Cutting out post joinery for traditional torii gate

 Japanese construction is very labor intensive and requires a carpenter with extensive training.
 The high quality cedar needed for Japanese construction is pricey and becoming more difficult to obtain.
 All of this makes Japanese construction expensive.
-A traditional Japanese teahouse can cost in the range of two thousand dollars a square foot.
+A traditional Japanese tea house can cost in the range of $2000/sqft.
 A Japanese-style room is competitive in price with high-end Western construction.
 The advantage of a Japanese room is that for those who feel comfortable with the Japanese life-style, one room can have multiple functions as a living room, dining room, bedroom, guest room, and it does not require much furniture.
 Japanese architecture can also be adapted to Western needs.
 For those with an appreciation of the art of Japanese woodworking and who desire a structure of the highest quality, then a carpenter with the experience and skill of Hiroshi Sakaguchi is essential.
-Sakaguchi-sans custom furniture shares the beauty, strength, and endurance of his architecture and is competitive in price with high-end Western custom furniture.
+Sakaguchi-san’s custom furniture shares the beauty, strength, and endurance of his architecture and is competitive in price with high-end Western custom furniture.